fedimint/fedimint.org/docs/intro.md

 Fedimint is an open source protocol to custody and transact bitcoin in a community context, built on a strong foundation of privacy.

-It takes advantage of very clever technology and the very human circles of trust, to provide a solution to custody that is more convenient than holding Bitcoin on a 3rd party exchang,e and less expensive and complex than many self-custody solutions.
+It takes advantage of very clever technology and the very human circles of trust, to provide a solution to custody that is more convenient than holding Bitcoin on a 3rd party exchange, and less expensive and complex than many self-custody solutions.

 ![Fedimint Categories](/img/FedimintMap.png)